Florida Solar Cost: Tax Credits & Rebates Guide 2023

 The total amount of monetary savings varies based on how you pay for your system.
 If you make a cash purchase, you will save more money over time than if you finance with a solar loan due to interest and other fees.
 Federal and local incentives, including net metering, can further offset the overall costs.

-You can calculate your payback period (the time if takes to experience the equivalent in bill savings to your initial solar investment) with a simple equation.
+You can calculate your payback period (the time it takes to experience the equivalent in bill savings to your initial solar investment) with a simple equation.

 (Total cost – 30 percent tax credit) ÷ (Average monthly bill x 12 months) = payback period

-The average electricity bill in Florida of $174.59 making the average payback period about 11 years.
-Most solar panels t have warranties extending 25 years, with many brands lasting far beyond the standard warranty.
-You could save over $29,000 on electricity bills throughout the panel’s warranted lifetime.
-These savings do not account for increasing electricity rates and your savings potential could be even higher.
+The average electricity bill in Florida of $170.87 makes the average payback period about 10 years.
+Most solar panels have warranties extending 25 years, with many brands lasting far beyond the standard warranty.
+You could save over $31,000 on electricity bills throughout the panel’s warranted lifetime.
+These savings do not account for rising electricity rates, which could increase your savings potential.

 Here’s how we calculated the average savings:

-Solar prices decreased by 53 percent over the last decade, but there is no set cost for residential systems.
+The cost of solar panels in Florida decreased by 42 percent over the last decade, but there is no set price for residential systems.
 The total price for your system will be determined by your selected solar company, location and equipment.
 Regardless of the variable aspects, the amount you pay is comprised of hardware and soft costs.
 Hardware costs include the physical materials like the panels, solar batteries and racking equipment.
 Soft costs include permits, inspections, installation labor and solar company overhead.

 The National Renewable Energy Laboratory (NREL) outlines the following factors common to solar installation expenses.